telefonicaid/fiware-sth-comet/README.md

 Special care should be taken when requesting a data model migration since the migration of aggregated data is not an idempotent operation if the target data model collections already exist.
 In this case, the already existent data stored in these collections is combined with the one stored in the original data model collections pending migration.
 Based on this fact, we suggest the next procedure when considering a data model migration:

 1. Check the current configured data model used by the STH component based on the options detailed in [Running the STH server](#section5) below.
 Typically it will be the default collection per entity data model.

-2. Get a data model analysis report about the databases and collections which need to be migrated to the new desired data model running the following command: `LOGOPS_FORMAT=dev DATA_MODEL=collection-per-service-path ./bin/sth_database_model -a`.
-Use the desired data model instead of the one included in the previous example.
+2. Get a data model analysis report about the databases and collections which need to be migrated to the new desired data model (set in the `DATA_MODEL` environment variable) running the following command:
+<pre>LOGOPS_FORMAT=dev DATA_MODEL=collection-per-service-path ./bin/sth_database_model -a`</pre>

-3. Request the desired data model migration without forcing the update of the target data model collections using the following command: `LOGOPS_FORMAT=dev DATA_MODEL=collection-per-service-path ./bin/sth_database_model -a -m`.
-Use the desired data model instead of the one included in the previous example.
+3. Request the desired data model migration (set in the `DATA_MODEL` environment variable) without forcing the update of the target data model collections running the following command:
+<pre>LOGOPS_FORMAT=dev DATA_MODEL=collection-per-service-path ./bin/sth_database_model -a -m</pre>
 If any of the target collections already exist, the data model migration will stop and it will not be made for the first already existent target data model collection, either for any subsequent collection.
 If none of the target collections already exist, the data model migration will successfully complete.

-4. If the data model migration completes successfully, you should remove the original data model collections to avoid problems if in the future you decide to go back to the original data model.
+4. If the data model migration completed successfully, remove the original data model collections already migrated to avoid problems if in the future you decide to go back to the original data model.
 Information about the successfully migrated collections is provided in the logs.
-The `-r` option will make this removal automatically for you.
+Setting the `-r` option when running the command mentioned in point 3 will make this removal automatically for you.
+The data model migration has successfully finished.

-5. If the data model migration does not complete successfully because any of the target data model collections already exist, you have to decide if the target data model collection causing the conflict contains valuable data.
+5. If the data model migration did not complete successfully because any of the target data model collections already exist:

+  5.1.
+Remove the original data model collections which were successfully migrated, if any, so they are not migrated again in the future (details about the successfully migrated collections is provided in the logs).
+The `-r` option will make this removal automatically for you when running the command mentioned in point 3.

+  5.2.
+You have to decide if the target data model collection causing the conflict contains valuable data.
 If they does, just keep it.
 If it does not, just remove it.

-Remember to remove the original data model collections which were successfully migrated (see the requested data model migration logs) so they are not migrated again in the future.
-The `-r` option will make this removal automatically for you.
-As already mentioned in point 2, we can request a new status report at any moment running the following command: `LOGOPS_FORMAT=dev DATA_MODEL=collection-per-service-path ./bin/sth_database_model -a`
-6. If you decided to keep the target data model collection causing the conflict since it contains valuable data, force its data model migration using the following command: `LOGOPS_FORMAT=dev DATA_MODEL=collection-per-service-path ./bin/sth_database_model -a -m -d <database_name> -c <original_data_model_collection_to_be_migrated> -u`.
-The original data model collection will be combined with the already existent data stored in the target data model collection.
-Remove the original data model collection so it causes no conflict if you decide to migrate back to the original data model in the figure.
-The `-r` option will make this removal automatically for you.
+  5.3.
+If you decided to keep the target data model collection causing the conflict since it contains valuable data, force its data model migration using the following command:
+  <pre>LOGOPS_FORMAT=dev DATA_MODEL=collection-per-service-path ./bin/sth_database_model -a -m -d &lt;database_name&gt; -c &lt;original_data_model_collection_to_be_migrated&gt; -u</pre> The original data model collection will be combined with the already existent data stored in the target data model collection.

+  5.4.
+Remove the `<original_data_model_collection_to_be_migrated>` collection whose migration you just forced so it is not migrated again in the future.

-7. Get back and repeat from point 3.
+6. Get back and repeat from point 3.

 Currently the only data model migration supported is the default collection per entity data model to the collection per service path data model.